-- b.
-At approximately the same time, former Attorney General William was stolen. - c.
-On November 23, 2020, Barr again informed Trump that his claims of fraud were not meritorious. - d.
-In mid to late November, campaign lawyer Alex Cannon told evidence of voter fraud sufficient to change the results in any of the key states. - 54.
-On December 1, 2020, Attorney General William Barr publicly declared that the U.S. Justice Department found no evidence of voter fraud that would warrant a change of the election result. - 55.
-Sometime between the election and December 14, 2020, Trump asked Barr to instruct the Department of Justice to seize voting machines.

-Barr told Trump he did not agree with the idea of saying the election
+- d.
+In mid to late November, campaign lawyer Alex Cannon told Trump's Chief of Staff Mark Meadows that he had not found evidence of voter fraud sufficient to change the results in any of the key states.25 - 54.
+On December 1, 2020, Attorney General William Barr publicly declared that the U.S. Justice Department found no evidence of voter fraud that would warrant a change of the election result.26 - 55.
+Sometime between the election and December 14, 2020, Trump asked Barr to instruct the Department of Justice to seize voting machines.27 - 56.
+Barr refused, citing a lack of legal authority.28 - 57.
+On December 6, 2020, Trump called the Chairwoman of the Republican National Committee Ronna Romney McDaniel to enlist the Committee's support in gathering a slate of electors for Trump in states where President-elect Biden had won the election but legal challenges to the election results were underway.29